YottaDB/YDBDoc/ProgGuide/commands.rst

 VIEW "NOLOGNONTP" turns off the logging of NONTPRESTART messages to the operator log.

 VIEW "LOGNONTP"[=intexpr] turns on logging of NONTPRESTART messages to the operator log.
-If no intexpr is specified, YottaDB/GT.M uses the value of environment variable gtm_nontprestart_log_delta, if it is defined, and one otherwise (that is, every transaction restart will be logged).
+If no intexpr is specified, YottaDB uses the value of environment variable gtm_nontprestart_log_delta, if it is defined, and one otherwise (that is, every transaction restart will be logged).
 A negative value of intexpr turns off the logging of NONTPRESTART messages.

 Note that it is not possible to perform the operations of gtm_nontprestart_log_first with VIEW "LOGNONTP"[=intexpr].